tactik8/inference_engine/README.md

 # inference_engine

 ## Overview
-Functions to infer ew information out of a limited set of information.
-For example, if someone has an aemail address as bob.smith@companyxyz.com, then it would infer that bob works for companyxyz.
+Functions to infer new information out of a limited set of information.
+For example, if someone has an email address as bob.smith@companyxyz.com, then it would infer that bob works for companyxyz.

 It is understood that inferences comes with a degree of reliability.
 Therefore each inferences will have a reliability score attached to it.